Fast and Reliable Gradients for Deformables Across Frictional Contact Regimes: Conclusion

-Looking forward, several research avenues emerge from the current framework.
-In the context of sim-to-real transfer, the high fidelity of the proposed frictional contact model suggests it could be instrumental in narrowing the reality gap.
-Its application within hardware-in-the-loop pipelines appears particularly promising for robotics tasks requiring precise manipulation and interaction with complex environments.
-Beyond simulation accuracy, the framework's differentiability and performance indicate strong potential for Model Predictive Control(MPC).
-The ability to provide analytical gradients through contact events renders the solver a viable candidate for integration into real-time, nonlinear control strategies for soft robotics.
-From a systems perspective, adapting the unified adjoint formulation to distributed multi-GPU architectures represents a significant opportunity for scalable computing.
-Future exploration into compatible domain decomposition techniques would be essential for extending these capabilities to large-scale, high-resolution physical simulations. \begin{acks} This work was supported in part by the NUS Presidential Young Professorship grant (A-0009982-00-00) and the MOE AcRF Tier 1 24-1234-P0001 Funding.
+\begin{acks} This work was supported in part by the NUS Presidential Young Professorship grant (A-0009982-00-00) and the MOE AcRF Tier 1 24-1234-P0001 Funding.
 The authors would like to thank the PranaLab for their generous support and for providing the collaborative environment necessary to conduct this research.
 We also thanks the support from Swiss AI Initiative Small Grant, NVIDIA Academic Grant, and Google Research Funding. \end{acks}